Revolution Academy Teams Overview

 Within this style of play, each player is given the autonomy to make decisions – with and without the ball – based on their training and knowledge of situations as they arise in a game.

-Starting in late summer 2012, the Revolution Youth Teams will move to a 10-month competition calendar to align with the entire U.S. Soccer Development Academy.
-Teams will compete September through June while training all year long.
+As of the 2012-13 season, the Revolution youth teams moved to a 10-month competition calendar to align with the entire U.S. Soccer Development Academy.
+Teams compete September through June while training all year long.

-The Revolution Youth Teams train three times per week – Tuesday, Wednesday and Thursday.
+The Revolution youth teams train three times per week – Tuesday, Wednesday and Thursday.
 All sessions take place at Gillette Stadium.
-Training sessions last two hours, and all three youth teams will conduct sessions between 5 p.m. and 8 p.m., the exact two-hour window varying based on age level.
+Training sessions last two hours, and all three youth teams conduct sessions between 5 p.m. and 8 p.m., the exact two-hour window varying based on age level.

 Training and Playing Facilities

-For the most part, all Revolution Youth Team home games are played at Gillette Stadium.
+For the most part, all Revolution youth team home games are played at Gillette Stadium.
 However, because of scheduling conflicts, some home matches are played at off-site facilities.
-In the past, Durfee High School (Fall River, Mass.) and the Fruit Street Fields (Hopkinton, Mass.) have hosted Revolution home matches.
+In the past, Classical High School (Providence, R.I.), Durfee High School (Fall River, Mass.) and the Fruit Street Fields (Hopkinton, Mass.) have hosted Revolution home matches.

 Transportation to Training and Home Matches